Optimal Kinematic Synthesis and Prototype Development of Knee Exoskeleton: Design Optimization

 \subsection{Problem Formulation}

 The angle of the knee joint in an exoskeleton is governed by a linear actuator.
 The maximum angle of rotation achievable by the knee joint is contingent on the minimum stroke length possible with the linear actuator.
-In the present setup, this minimum stroke length is 242 mm.
+Based on Jain et al \cite{jain2022linear}, this minimum stroke length is taken as 242 mm.
 The optimization of the six remaining links that indirectly impact the knee joint's range of motion is essential to increase the latter.
-Our objective, therefore, is to maximize the objective function below to achieve this goal.
+The main objective is to maximize the function $ F(x) $ defined in equation (\ref{eq7}) with design variable represented in equation (\ref{eq8}).